ForestOfLight/skyoobguide/docs/movement/single-player.md

 ## Fast Fall / Sliding Fall

 Fast falling is one of the quickest ways to descend.
 Simply go off an edge while sliding to be affected by gravity like a no-wing.
 The fall only lasts a short while but is long enough to be very useful.
 This fall is different from gliding downwards (skykid has their hands out to the sides) and much faster.
 It’s around as fast as going straight downwards in flight mode.
 Once in a sliding fall, you can stop it by flapping your wings in glide mode (kills all momentum) or going into flight mode and pulling up on the joystick (doesn’t kill downward momentum).

-{: .highlight }
-> The more tilt on the joystick the faster your fall will end.
-However, no tilt on the joystick also causes a shorter fall.
-The optimal placement is just enough tilt for the joystick to not be straight.
+The more tilt you have on the joystick while falling, the faster your fall will end.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/ga3guf?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>